dominik-pichler/Review_me_if_you_can/README.md

 **Side Notes:**
-- For this demonstration purpose, the production data has been used and been anonymized using `src/data_anonimizer.py` and stored in `data\demo_data.csv`
+- For this demonstration purpose, the production data has been used and been anonymized using `src/data_anonimizer.py` and stored in `data/demo_data.csv`
-- Due to my limited local computational resources, I have only selected a small sample from the original data.
-Nonetheless, this project has been designed in a scalable way and the entirety of the data could be easily processed with the help of more computational resources easily with a simple deployment to AWS.
+- Given my limited local computational resources, I have opted to work with a small sample of the original data.
+However, the project is designed to be scalable, allowing for the entire dataset to be efficiently processed by deploying it to AWS with additional computational resources.

 # 3. KGMS and KG Construction
 As mentioned before, the application utilizes data that has been fetched from *KROSS Booking* and *TimeTac* via their internal APIs is currently stored in a AWS RDS in multiple tables using the architecture displayed below: